-For $5 per person, the Duquesne Incline is a fun, inexpensive way to spend a couple hours in Pittsburgh.
-The Duquesne Incline is a cable car that transports people to the top of Mount Washington.
-Restored in 1963, the Incline features original hoisting gear and cable cars that date back to the late 1800’s.
+The Duquesne Incline is a fun, inexpensive way to spend a couple hours in Pittsburgh.
+Restored in 1963, the Incline features original hoisting gear and cable cars that transport people to the top of Mount Washington and date back to the late 1800s.

-At the top you are greeted with an amazing panoramic view of the city from an observation deck.
+At the top we were greeted with an amazing panoramic view of the city from an observation deck.
 My son was excited to see Heinz Field (where the Steelers play football) and PNC Park (where the Pirates play baseball).
 I loved seeing all the bridges that connect Pittsburgh and how those three rivers come together.

 Where to Eat at the Duquesne Incline

 If you wander outside the station, you find yourself on Grandview Ave.
 There’s not much to do there, but if you’re ready for a bite to eat, I suggest the Grandview Saloon.